subhanjandas/IBM-SPSS---A-Comprehensive-Guide-to-Data-Analysis-and-Data-Modeling/README.md

-# IBM-SPSS - A Comprehensive Guide to Data Analysis and Data Modeling
+# IBM SPSS - A Comprehensive Guide to Data Analysis and Data Modeling